gbivings/learning-flask/README.md

 # learning-flask
 First flask app using git, python, flask, heroku

-This is an adaptation of the Video "Learning Flask" by Lalith Polepeddi on Lynda.com for the files to work in Python 3.5.2.
+This is an update from Python 2.7 to Python 3.5.2 for the files in the Video "Learning Flask" by Lalith Polepeddi on Lynda.com.